DataDog/stratus-red-team/docs/user-guide/getting-started.md

 - **Add custom tags** to Terraform-managed prerequisites supported by the AWS provider's `default_tags`
 - **Prefix resource names** with a service-compatible value, including through templating

+!!! warning

+    AWS `tags` and `prefix` settings currently apply only to Terraform-managed prerequisites.
+Resources created directly by technique Go code during detonation do not yet receive these tags or prefixed names.
+This is a known issue tracked in [#942](https://github.com/DataDog/stratus-red-team/issues/942).

 For Kubernetes techniques, it allows you to:

 - **Use a specific namespace** instead of creating one, when your user cannot create namespaces